A professional development framework for doctoral students

 How to record training and other professional development activities in SAMIS

 We have a range of development opportunities that you can get involved with.
-Whether that's presenting your research, facilitating a network or competing in one of our competitions.
+These include opportunities to present, focus on your research or facilitate a roundtable or network.

 Find out more about the Doctoral Roundtable series organised by the Doctoral College to help connect doctoral researchers with others to share their experiences

-Find out how our weekly writing sessions can keep you motivated, reduce your levels of procrastination and help you achieve your writing goals.
+Find out how our virtual writing sessions and retreats can keep you motivated, reduce your levels of procrastination and help you achieve your writing goals.

 Find out why researchers are making time to develop their skills